 It is strongly recommended for all non-francophone students to take a French language course.
 It is possible to study a second language, but in this case, students must take a language previously studied at their home university.
 The length of the course varies from two to four hours per week, depending on the level and the language chosen (lien http://formation.sciences-po.fr/content/language-options-exchange-programme).

-This optional course is designed to offer a general view on French culture, especially for students wishing to know more about France and its history, art, literature and gastronomy.
+These courses are designed to offer a general view on French culture, especially for students wishing to know more about France and its history, art, literature and gastronomy.
 These courses are the only ones which are designed for international students only.
 It gives the opportunity to discover the rich culture of the country even for non francophones.
-Being optional, these course are credited 5 credits on the basis of Pass / Fail evaluation.
-(Courses only available on the Paris campus for Fall 2013)

 Students can pick one sports class per semester that is worth 2 credits.
 These courses are taken on a pass/fail basis and depend on the students’ participation.
 For more information about the availability of sports class, please refer to the Sports Association desk: firstname.lastname@example.org or contact each representative on the different campuses (Dijon, Le Havre, Nancy, Menton, Poitiers and Reims.